ClickHouse/ClickHouse/docs/en/sql-reference/data-types/decimal.md

 **Parameters**

 -   `d` — value.
 [Decimal](../../sql-reference/data-types/decimal.md#decimalp-s-decimal32s-decimal64s-decimal128s).
 -   `p` — precision.
-This argument can be omitted.
-In this case, Decimal presicion of the first argument is used.
-Form with 2 arguments could be helpful for extraction to another DBMS or file.
+Optional.
+If omitted, the initial presicion of the first argument is used.
+Using of this paratemer could be helpful for data extraction to another DBMS or file.
 [UInt8](../../sql-reference/data-types/int-uint.md#uint8-uint16-uint32-uint64-int8-int16-int32-int64#uint-ranges).

 **Returned values**